Blower Door Test: What Is Your ACH50 Score?

 You can't fix what you can't measure.
 A Blower Door test reveals exactly how big the hole in your house is (your ACH50 score).
 Here is what to expect and why you need one.

-If You Don't Test, You Are Guessing: The Ultimate Guide to Blower Door Testing
+If You Don't Test, You Are Guessing: The practical Guide to Blower Door Testing

 You wouldn't buy a used car without checking the odometer.
 You wouldn't buy a computer without checking the RAM.
 Yet, millions of Americans buy homes—the most expensive asset of their lives—without knowing the single most important metric of build quality: ACH50.